The After Party: The Last Party 3

-The After Party: The Last Party 3 is a 2011 documentary feature film about a cinematographer (Michael Schiller) who is caught in a mass arrest while filming 2004 Republican National Convention protest activity near ground zero at the World Trade Center.
+The After Party: The Last Party 3 is a 2011 American documentary feature film about a cinematographer (Michael Schiller) who is caught in a mass arrest while filming 2004 Republican National Convention protest activity near ground zero at the World Trade Center.

 The film is the third in a series of documentaries, The Last Party and The Party's Over.

 Reception

 The After Party: The Last Party 3 has won several awards and has screened across the United States.
 It has also received favorable reviews.